 Hump Ridge Track Guided Walk

 The Hump Ridge track is a 3 day loop trail at the very bottom of the New Zealand.
 This track takes you over 33miles (53km); from sea level up to the sub-alpine area of the Hump Ridge, and then over historic viaducts and past ancient villages in the midst of native beech forests, and returns to the start along the south coast beaches of Fiordland National Park.
-This track is New Zealand’s newest guided walk so you don’t have to carry a heavy backpack, just your clothes for the day and your lunch, as everything else is taken by helicopter from lodge to lodge for you.
+This track is New Zealand’s newest guided walk (until the new Pike29 memorial track opens on the South Island's West Coast) so you don’t have to carry a heavy backpack, just your clothes for the day and your lunch, as everything else is taken by helicopter from lodge to lodge for you.
 The lodges are new too, with all linen, hot showers, and meals provided.
 Summer is the perfect time to hike the Hump Ridge track, as Southland has the longest daylight hours in New Zealand.

 Port Craig was once a major port for the South Coast.
 A small logging town that started in 1916 it boomed to over 200 hardy bushmen and their families in it’s prime.
 The Marlborough Timber Company planned to log one of the last significant coastal forests here, so they built a large sawmill and an extensive tramway system, along with a town and port facilities, however this was all shut down in 1929 in the face of a looming depression.
 Now, you can follow the Heritage trail around this once prosperous township and feel the sense of Port Craig as it once was.